 She can even be a beautiful Hollywood superstar working passionately all over the world for refugees through UNHCR, having herself adopted three kids from impoverished countries.
 They are amongst us, what needs to be done is just spot them.
 Here are some of the qualities that make a hero out of a common person.

 A hero always puts others before himself/herself.
-They care little about their own personal travails which they might have to go through, and makes themselves available whenever they are needed.
+They care little about themselves and are available for others whenever needed.
 Selflessness is one of the prime qualities that distinguishes them from the rest of us.
 Whether it is a burning building or the gun of a criminal, a hero always tries to save the people in danger, all at great personal risk.

 A hero knows what's right and what's wrong.
 He/she is able to distinguish between what is correct and what is wrong, something that requires a strong conscience.
-Often, things of moral correctness are neither black, nor white.
-These things quite often tread on some very gray territory.
+Things of moral correctness are neither black nor white.
+These things often tread on a very gray territory.
 In such a situation, a hero knows who to side with and what the correct thing to do is.

 Picking up from the point about conscience, upholding the morally right option often needs courage.
 Sometimes, a hero needs to jump off the bandwagon to uphold what is right, and here is where he/she must not falter.
 And to not falter, he/she needs great courage and mental strength.

 Apart from his bizarrely expansive family wealth, Batman had little to fall back on apart from his sound intelligence.
 Tackling the evil forces is often a mental battle, and one of the characteristics of a hero is to be have the bottle to fight it.

 A lot of fights are won with just presence of mind and a sense of good timing.
 Intelligence often negates the need for brute force, hence it is one of the very important characteristics of a true hero.